 Acute and chronic pain in dogs

 Dogs suffer from two types of pain: acute and chronic.
 Acute pain causes clear and easily recognizable physical reactions and changes, whereas changes caused by chronic pain are small and they develop slowly over time.
 That is why they are more difficult to notice.
 Chronic pain may go unrecognized for years, or the symptoms may be visible only at times, for example when your dog is tired.
 Pain caused by osteoarthritis, for instance, is chronic pain.
-Prolonged pain exhausts your dog.
+Prolonged pain exhausts your pet.

 How to tell if your dog is in pain